callmecavs/bricks.js/README.md

 ### packed

-An attribute added to items after they're positioned in the grid.
+An attribute added to the grid items after they're positioned within the grid.
 If the attribute is not prefixed with `data-`, it will be added.

 ```es6
 // prefixed